 Minimum MSSL Course Requirements: A grade of a C- (70%) is considered a minimum passing grade for courses at the graduate level.
-Any grade below this minimum passing standard is considered a failing grade for program progression and for financial aid purposes.
+Any grade below this minimum passing standard does not meet the degree requirements for program progression and for financial aid purposes.
 Completion of the required curriculum with a minimum cumulative GPA of 3.00 is required for graduation; a grade of D+ or lower will not count toward meeting graduation requirements.
-Below is a table showing the courses required for the MSSL.
+Below is a table showing the courses required for the MSSL degree.

 Master of Science in Strategic Leadership Course Requirements 33

 Personal Individual Leadership (BUSI5113) 3

 Business Ethics and Leadership (BUSI5123) 3

-Advanced Leadership Theory 1 (BUSI5333) 3
+Advanced Leadership Theory (BUSI5333) 3

-Advanced Leadership Theory 2 (BUSI5343) 3
+Synergistic Leadership (BUSI5343) 3

 Applied Leadership (BUSI6143) 3

 Strategic Planning and Execution (BUSI6233) 3

 Organizational Behavior (BUSI5213) 3

 Leading Organizational Change (BUSI6133) 3

 American Framework of Free Enterprise (BUSI5233) 3

 Human Resource Leadership (BUSI6013) 3

 Strategic Leadership Capstone (BUSI6603) 3